ymcui/Chinese-Cloze-RC/README.md

-# HFL-RC: A Chinese Reading Comprehension Dataset
+# HFL-RC: A Chinese Cloze-style Reading Comprehension Dataset

-Here, we release the first Chinese reading comprehension dataset, which includes **People Daily** and **Children's Fairy Tale (CFT)**.
+Here, we release the first Chinese Cloze-style reading comprehension dataset, which includes **People Daily** and **Children's Fairy Tale (CFT)**.
 We hope this would speed up the process for future research in machine comprehension.

 More detailed info: http://hfl.iflytek.com/chinese-rc/